nylas/nylas-mail/docs/Debugging.md

 ### Chromium DevTools

-Nylas Mail is built on top of Electron, which runs the latest version of Chromium (at the time of writing, Chromium 43).
+N1 is built on top of Electron, which runs the latest version of Chromium (at the time of writing, Chromium 43).
 You can access the standard [Chrome DevTools](https://developer.chrome.com/devtools) using the `Command-Option-I` (`Ctrl-Shift-I` on Windows/Linux) keyboard shortcut, including the Debugger, Profiler, and Console.
 You can find extensive information about the Chromium DevTools on [developer.chrome.com](https://developer.chrome.com/devtools).

 Here are a few hidden tricks for getting the most out of the Chromium DevTools: